-We couldn’t complete this roundup without including one of the most iconic styles from the ’50s era.
+We couldn’t complete this roundup without including one of the most iconic styles from the ’50s era. ’50s hair was all about pin curls.
 After blow-drying your hair, pin-curl each section immediately while they’re still warm.
 Allow the pin curls to cool, set for about 20 to 30 minutes, then release.

 Set with a firm-hold hairspray like TRESemmé TRES Two Firm Hold Hairspray, to lock your hairstyle in place.

 8. The Pomp-Inspired Straight ‘Do

 The 1950s era was all about ladylike volume.
 Create some lift at your roots to elevate the look of your straighter-looking styles.
 Simply tease your hair at the crown, set with a texturizing spray, and comb your hair over the bump to smooth it out.

 Finish off with a mist of Suave Dry Texture Finishing Spray to give your look a more textured finish.